Ibrahim Iskandar of Johor

 Ibrahim ibni Iskandar (Note: سلطان إبراهيم ابن سلطان إسکندر) (born Tunku Ibrahim Ismail ibni Tunku Mahmood Iskandar, 22 November 1958) is King of Malaysia and Sultan of Johor.

 Ibrahim was born during the reign of his great-grandfather, Sultan Sir Ibrahim, and became heir apparent when his father, Sultan Iskandar, acceded to the throne of Johor in 1981.
 He was named Crown Prince of Johor on 3 July 1981.
-He was educated at Trinity Grammar School in Australia.
+He was educated at Trinity Grammar School, in Sydney, Australia.
 In 1982, he married Raja Zarith Sofiah.
 They had six children, including Ismail Idris and Aminah Maimunah Iskandariah.

 Ibrahim became Sultan of Johor upon his father's death in 2010.
 On 31 January 2024, Ibrahim was sworn in as the King of Malaysia, having been elected to a five-year term on 27 October 2023.
 Significant events in his reign have included his installation in July 2024.

 Early life and education

 Tunku Ibrahim was born on 22 November 1958 at the Sultanah Aminah Hospital, Johor Bahru, during the reign of his great-grandfather, Sultan Ibrahim of Johor.
 He was the third child and eldest son of Sultan Iskandar by his first wife, Josephine Ruby Trevorrow, an English woman from Torquay.
 Trevorrow temporarily took on the name Khalsom binti Abdullah following her marriage to Iskandar.
 Ibrahim's mother later remarried and returned to England.
 Ibrahim's great-grandfather died in London on 8 May 1959.
 Thus, Ibrahim's grandfather, Ismail, became Sultan of Johor.

 Ibrahim completed his secondary education at Trinity Grammar School in Sydney, Australia from 1968 until 1970.
 After finishing high school, he was sent to the Army Training Centre (PULADA) in Kota Tinggi for basic military training.
 He also received military training in the United States, at Fort Benning, Georgia, and later at Fort Bragg, North Carolina.